Smelly T-shirt played a key role in catching Valerie, the dog lost for 529 days

 After the gate to the enclosure closed behind her, Valerie looked around for an exit, the rescuers said.
 After a few anxious moments, she did what any lost dog might do after realizing the game was up.

-“She actually went into her crate, the one that was set up to look like the one at home, and she went and had a sleep,” said Kangala director Jared Kurran.
+“She actually went into her crate, the one that was set up to look like the one at home, and she went and had a sleep,” said Jared Karran.

-Valerie is now “decompressing,” Kurran said, and will be returned to her owners for a more sedate life on the mainland.
+Valerie is now “decompressing,” Karran said, and will be returned to her owners for a more sedate life on the mainland.

 The-CNN-Wire